Engineered immune cells take on Hard-to-Treat lung cancer

 Summary

 This early-phase study tests a new treatment for people with advanced lung cancer that has not responded to standard therapies.
-The treatment uses a patient's own immune cells, modified in a lab to better recognize and attack cancer cells.
-The main goal is to find out if the treatment is safe and what dose can be given without causing severe side effects.
+The treatment uses a patient's own immune cells (T cells) that are modified in a lab to better recognize and attack cancer cells.
+The main goal is to find a safe dose and understand side effects.
+About 24 adults will take part.

 Get updates